 Guaranteed Acceptance Life Insurance

-Two of the major problems of with guaranteed issue plans is their price and the coverage limits.
-Guaranteed acceptance policies are drastically more expensive compared to a traditional plan.
-Without entirety of your personal health info, the company is taking a greater risk, and they are going to charge you higher rates to mitigate risks.
+Without the entirety of your personal health info, the company is taking a greater risk, and they are going to charge you higher rates to mitigate risks.
 If you want to get cheaper life insurance, you need to choose a traditional plan.